bitnine-oss/octopus.io/Connector_eng.rst

 =================== =========================================== =====================

-This is an example for using the Octopus JDBC Driver
+This is an example for using the Octopus JDBC Driver.

 .. code-block:: bash